Skip to main content

 Ralph Workflow GitHub Copilot

-What it is Operating system for autonomous coding: free open-source composable loop framework and AI orchestrator Your AI pair programmer embedded in GitHub and your IDE
+What it is Free open-source composable loop framework and AI orchestrator for unattended coding runs Your AI pair programmer embedded in GitHub and your IDE

 License AGPL (source) / CC0 (outputs) Commercial